tobyweston/blog/astro/src/content/blog/2017-03-01-standard-pi-setup.md

 ---
-title: 'Standard Pi Setup'
+title: "Standard Pi Setup'"
-pubDate: '2017-03-01'
+pubDate: "2017-03-01'"
 categories: 'pi'
-keywords: 'pi, pi zero, zero w, raspian'
+keywords: "pi, pi zero, zero w, raspian'"
-description: 'Some common setup for a new Pi'
+description: "Some common setup for a new Pi"
 ---

-Here's some common things to do when you first setup a Pi.
+Here"s some common things to do when you first setup a Pi.

 <!-- more -->